Variables

 doc? ( https://example.com/files/${P}/${P}-docs.tar.bz2 )"

-Renaming Sources
+Renaming sources

 Sometimes the upstream URI uses generic names that can easily clash with other packages when creating a single mirror.
 Using the -> syntax allows you to rename the file when it's fetched from upstream for storing on mirrors and in the local distdir.